tinmarr/word_unscrambler/README.md

 ## About
 This program was created by [Martin Chaperot-Merino](https://github.com/tinmarr)

+This word unscrambler can clean unstructured text before employing a named entities recognition (NER) algorithm.
+For example, the word unscrambler function can be applied to every word in a text file before looking these words up in a gazetteer (a list of entities such as cities, organizations, days of the week, etc.)

 # How to use
 1. Open the IDE: [https://replit.com/@Tinmarr/Word-Unscrambler?v=1](https://replit.com/@Tinmarr/Word-Unscrambler?v=1)
 2. Wait for the Prompt <br />